 I experienced increased self-esteem as I became fitter.
 My confidence grew as exercise became my hobby, giving me the opportunity to meet new people with whom I shared a common interest, so reducing my feelings of loneliness.

-As I exercised I could feel those “feel good" hormones – endorphins - being released in my body; this calmed my anxiety, reduced the feeling of stress and lifted my mood, especially during the GCSE and A Level exams when my brain was being tested; exercise gave me a welcome break from revision.
+As I exercised I could feel those “feel good" hormones – endorphins - being released in my body; this calmed my anxiety, reduced the feeling of stress and lifted my mood.

 I found exercising therapeutic; as I concentrated on the physical challenges, it allowed me to clear my mind of all the other thoughts rushing around.